ibrahimsk1/GuideMe/README.md

 Demo Link :https://ibrahimsk1.github.io/GuideMe/

+## !
+WARNING
+The map only covers Istanbul and its surroundings.
+If your location is not here, turn off the location feature and use the application by selecting a location around Istanbul with the select from map feature.

 GuideMe is an application that answers the question "Where can I go by private car from where I am in 15 minutes, 30 minutes and 1 hour?"

 ## Features
 - Global Error Handling
 - Http request class based on Axios and Services
 - Vuex 3 with multiple modules
+- Controller
 - Vue Router
 - Layouts
 - i18n internationalization